cbkii/pvpnwg/README.md

 - `-v`, `--verbose` – emit detailed log output.
 - `--dry-run` – print commands without executing them.
+- `--user=NAME` – run as and store user-specific data under `NAME`'s home.
+- `--pf-proto=udp[,tcp]` – choose NAT-PMP protocols (default `udp,tcp`).
+- `--pf-require-both=false` – succeed if any selected protocol maps.
 - `LOG_JSON=true` – environment variable that switches log format to JSON.

+### Target user (`--user`)

+`pvpnwg` stores its configuration, logs, and port‑forward state in the home directory of a non‑root account (for example, `~/.pvpnwg`).
+The script normally infers the correct account from `$USER` or `$SUDO_USER`, so typical invocations do not require extra flags.
+In contexts where no user can be detected—such as systemd services, cron jobs, or a root shell—use `--user=NAME` (or set `PVPNWG_USER=NAME`) to specify which account owns the data.
+This ensures files end up under the intended home and with the correct ownership, and also lets you manage multiple per-user configuration trees when needed.

 ### Commands